Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Proofs

-The benefit is that when $m=O(1)$, $p^-=O(1)$, $q^+=O(1)$ and $\delta=O(1)$, $n_{\min}$ can be as small as $O(\sqrt{N})$ by letting $\alpha=\sqrt{N}$.
-In particular, if there is no outlier node, i.e., the ordinary SBM, this is consistent with the state-of-the-art result in the literature of computationally feasible community detection.
+The benefit is that when $m=O(1)$, $p^-=O(1)$, $q^+=O(1)$ and $\delta =O(1)$, $n_{\min}$ can be as small as $O(\sqrt{N})$ by letting $\alpha =\sqrt{N}$.
+In particular, if there is no outlier node, that is, the ordinary SBM, this is consistent with the state-of-the-art result in the literature of computationally feasible community detection.

-\subsection{Proof of Theorem \ref{teo:main}}
+\subsection{Proof of Theorem~\texorpdfstring{ \ref{teomain}}{3.1}}

-In this section, we will rigorously prove Theorem \ref{teo:main}.
-First, to simplify the calculations, we can assume the permutation matrix $\mtx{P}$ to be the identity matrix $\mtx{I}_N$.
-This suggestion is formalized by the following lemma: \begin{lemma} If Theorem \ref{teo:main} is true for $\mtx{P}=\mtx{I}_N$, it is also true for any permutation matrix $\mtx{P}$. \end{lemma}
+In this section, we will rigorously prove Theorem~\ref{teomain}.
+First, to simplify the calculations, we can assume the permutation matrix $\mathbf{P}$ to be the identity matrix $\mathbf{I}_N$.
+This suggestion is formalized by the following lemma: